JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 > measured by P, improves with experience E.

-In short, machine learning is an iterative process that seeks to reduce the difference between the output it gets, given its inputs, and the desired output - this output is the *cost* of the current state of the program.
+In short, machine learning is an iterative process that seeks to reduce the difference between the output it gets and the desired output - this output is the *cost* of the current state of the program.
 It does this by manipulating the program's parameters, ($\theta$), just like how you would manipulate the steering in a car to make the car turn rather than open the door and drag your foot on the ground.
 The only thing you can change directly are these parameters.